Angina is a pain or

 Angina often feels like a heaviness or

-tightness in your chest, but this
+tightness in your chest, and this

 may spread to your arms, neck, jaw, back or stomach as